Interactive prompts (recommended for first-time users)

 library(projr)

-# Option 1: Interactive prompts (recommended for first-time users)
+# Interactive prompts (recommended for first-time users)

 projr_init_prompt()